nyagah/fastly-edge-dict-redirects/README.md

   # Overview

-  This workflow describes how to create URL redirects using an Edge Dictionary on Fastly.
+  This workflow describes how to deploy URL redirects using an Edge Dictionary on Fastly.
-  The source and destination URLs are defined in a CSV file.
-Go is used to read in the CSV file and to programmatically (via API) write the URLs into an Edge Dictionary on Fastly.
-The redirects will immediately take effect on Fastly after a source and destination URL has been uploaded.
+  The source and destination URLs are defined in a CSV file and Go is used to read in the file and to programmatically (via API) write the URLs into an Edge Dictionary on Fastly.
+The redirects will immediately take effect after the API call to add a URL pair is complete.

   There are 2 main Go files:

-  1.) *create-edge-dict.go -> To create a new Edge Dictionary*
-  2.) *add-csv-to-edge-dict.go -> To upload new redirects from CVS file*
+  1.) *create-edge-dict.go -> To create a new Edge Dictionary (shouldn't be used that often)* 2.) *add-csv-to-edge-dict.go -> To upload new redirects from CVS file*

   # Installation

   **Go Code**

+  Create a workspace directory and set GOPATH environment variable to point to it.
+See more [here]( https://github.com/golang/go/wiki/SettingGOPATH#unix-systems).
+In this workspace directory create a directory called `src`.
+Then do the following:

   Download the Go source code into the $GOPATH/src folder: